googleapis/google-cloud-java/README.md

 Google Cloud Datastore
 ----------------------

-[Google Cloud Datastore][cloud-datastore] is a fully managed, schemaless database for storing non-relational data.
-Cloud Datastore automatically scales with your users and supports ACID transactions, high availability of reads and writes, strong consistency for reads and ancestor queries, and eventual consistency for all other queries.

-See the [Google Cloud Datastore docs][cloud-datastore-activation] for more details on how to activate Cloud Datastore for your project.
+- [API Documentation][datastore-api]
+- [Official Documentation][cloud-datastore-docs]

-See the ``gcloud-java`` API [datastore documentation][datastore-api] to learn how to interact with the Cloud Datastore using this Client Library.
+*Follow the [activation instructions][cloud-datastore-activation] to use the Google Cloud Datastore API with your project.*

+#### Preview

 Here is a code snippet showing a simple usage example from within Compute/App Engine.
-Note that you must [supply credentials](#authentication) if running this snippet elsewhere.
+Note that you must [supply credentials](#authentication) and a project ID if running this snippet elsewhere.

 ```java
 import com.google.gcloud.datastore.Datastore;